RodolfoBorbon/RodolfoBorbon/README.md

 # 👋 Hi, I'm Rodolfo Borbon

 Welcome to my GitHub profile!
 I'm a passionate **Software Engineer** with 1 year of professional experience and 3+ years of hands-on learning.
 I specialize in AI, machine learning, and full-stack development.
-I enjoy crafting innovative solutions, collaborating with teams, and learning new technologies.
+I enjoy crafting innovative AI solutions, collaborating with teams, and learning new technologies.

 ---